-(telavancin) Lyophilized Powder for Intravenous Use
+(telavancin) for Injection, for Intravenous Use

 - Nephrotoxicity: New onset or worsening renal impairment has occurred.
 Monitor renal function in all patients [see WARNINGS AND PRECAUTIONS].

-- Women of childbearing potential should have a serum pregnancy test prior to administration of VIBATIV [see WARNINGS AND PRECAUTIONS, Use in Specific Populations].
+- Women of childbearing potential should have a serum pregnancy test prior to administration of VIBATIV [see WARNINGS AND PRECAUTIONS, Use In Specific Populations].

-- Avoid use of VIBATIV during pregnancy unless the potential benefit to the patient outweighs the potential risk to the fetus [see WARNINGS AND PRECAUTIONS, Use in Specific Populations].
+- Avoid use of VIBATIV during pregnancy unless the potential benefit to the patient outweighs the potential risk to the fetus [see WARNINGS AND PRECAUTIONS, Use In Specific Populations].

-- Adverse developmental outcomes observed in 3 animal species at clinically relevant doses raise concerns about potential adverse developmental outcomes in humans [see WARNINGS AND PRECAUTIONS, Use in Specific Populations]
+- Adverse developmental outcomes observed in 3 animals pecies at clinically relevant doses raise concerns about potential adverse developmental outcomes in humans [see WARNINGS AND PRECAUTIONS, Use In Specific Populations]

-The chemical name of telavancin hydrochloride is vancomycin,N3''-[2-(decylamino)ethyl]-29- [[(phosphono-methyl)-amino]-methyl]- hydrochloride.
+The chemical name of telavancin hydrochloride is vancomycin,N3"-[2-(decylamino)ethyl]-29- [[(phosphono-methyl)-amino]-methyl]- hydrochloride.
 Telavancin hydrochloride has the following chemical structure:

 Figure 1: Telavancin Hydrochloride